- Wood Mackenzie’s top 10 list of solar power market trends to watch out in 2019 sees the year adding 103 GW of new capacity

 - Oil and gas majors will see relevance in adopting solar PV for their upstream and power segments, as well as for their emission reduction policies, among other trends

-Wood Mackenzie & SEIA: 2.7 GW New Solar Added In United States During Q1/2019 With Full Year PV Installations Expected To Exceed 13 GW
+Wood Mackenzie & SEIA: New Solar Installations In Q3/2019 For US Reached 2.6 GW With Residential Segment Showing Exceptional Growth; Full Year 2019 Guidance Increased To 13 GW

 Even as Wood Mackenzie sees 2019 solar developments a positive light with policy clarity in China and Saudi Arabia, aggressive solar+storage pricing in Hawaii and India’s announcement for single site PV projects, the market research firm forecasts global solar demand to reach ‘only’ 103 GW of total capacity, in its report Global Solar PV Markets Top 10 Trends to Watch in 2019.